-Waiting list will be held for at least the first term of the academic year in oversubscription criteria order.
+Waiting list will be held for at least the first term of the academic year in oversubscription criteria order and will be re-ranked each time a child is added or before an offer is made.

 Where an offer has been made, the school will provide for the admission of all children in the September following their fourth birthday.
-Parents can chose to defer the date their child is admitted to the school until later in the school year, but not beyond the start of the term after their child reaches compulsory school age and not beyond the beginning of the final term of the school year.
+Parents can choose to defer the date their child is admitted to the school until later in the school year, but not beyond the start of the term after their child reaches compulsory school age and not beyond the beginning of the final term of the school year.
 Where parents wish, children may attend part-time until later in the school year, but not beyond the start of the term after their child reaches compulsory school age.

 Requests for admission to Reception outside of the normal age group should be made to the Headteacher of each preferred school as early as possible in the admissions round associated with that child's date of birth.
 This will allow the school and admissions authority sufficient time to make a decision before the closing date.
 Parents are not expected to provide evidence to support their request to defer their application, however where provided it must be specific to the child in question.
 This might include medical or Educational Psychologist reports.
 There is no legal requirement for this medical or educational evidence to be secured from an appropriate professional, however, failure to provide this may impede a school's ability to agree to deferral.
 Parents are required to complete an application for the normal point of entry at the same time, in case their request is declined.
 This application can be cancelled if the school agrees to accept a deferred application for entry into Year R the following year.
 Deferred applications must be made via paper Reception Common Application Form (RCAF) to the LA, with written confirmation from each named school attached.
 Deferred applications will be processed in the same way as all applications for the cohort in the following admissions round and offers will be made in accordance with each school's oversubscription criteria.
-Further advice is available at www.kent.gov.uk/primaryadmissions